 If you don’t have a dark mode on your computer or cannot use the dark mode, you need to cut down on the display brightness.
 Your computer’s screen uses up much of the laptop battery.
-Now that your laptop probably no longer has a spinning hard drive or disc drives, there are few moving parts, which helps reduce energy consumption.
+Now that your laptop probably no longer has a spinning hard drive or disc drive, there are few moving parts, which help reduce energy consumption.
 Your screen, however, remains constant, and while screens have become more energy efficient in years, the brightness of your laptop continues to be one of the biggest energy drains.

 Turn Off And Restart